 This column has been covering this trend since at least August, when we wrote that “Turkey’s preoccupation with beating back Syrian Kurdish control in northern Syria could open the door to some type of accommodation with Damascus.”

 Inside Turkey, the Afrin operation is a winner for Erdogan.
 Gurcan reports that sources in Ankara told Al-Monitor that “political and security bureaucrats agree and are fully determined to expand the operation first to Manbij and then east of the Euphrates River to undermine US cooperation with the Kurdish YPG on the ground.”

-Ayla Jean Yackley writes, “Parliament’s second- and third-biggest parties, the center-left Republican People’s Party (CHP) and the far-right Nationalist Action Party (MHP), both threw their weight behind the military’s cause, with CHP Chairman Kemal Kilicdaroglu, normally a bitter Erdogan critic, saying Turkey’s border security is a ‘national issue.’
+Ayla Jean Yackley writes, “Parliament’s second- and third-biggest parties, the center-left Republican People’s Party (CHP) and the far-right Nationalist Movement Party (MHP), both threw their weight behind the military’s cause, with CHP Chairman Kemal Kilicdaroglu, normally a bitter Erdogan critic, saying Turkey’s border security is a ‘national issue.’

 "A large majority of Turks believe the government is right to enter Syria to pursue Kurdish militants, said pollster Adil Gur, whose research firm A&G conducted a survey of public opinion that has not yet been published.
 He therefore would not give exact figures, but said support from Erdogan’s ruling Justice and Development Party (AKP) and MHP voters verged on 100%.”

 As for Russia, Anton Mardasov writes, “given the possible risk to its reputation, Russia resorted to the surefire strategy of shifting the blame for the Turkish operation onto the United States.
 The Russian Defense Ministry reported that the operation in northern Syria was triggered by 'the Pentagon’s uncontrolled supply of modern weapons,' including shoulder-launched missiles, to the [SDF].”